denbykov/upVibe-server/docs/business/file_management.md

 #### AC 4

 Request file downloading via its downloader plugin.
 Value mapping for the request:
 file_id = created_file.id
-url = request.url
+url = request.body.url
 uuid = UUID

 Does the plugin report an error?
-- yes - abort the operation and send the error response to the user
+- yes - abort the operation and send the error response to the user (errorCode -1)
 - no - continue

 #### AC 5